bbadeaux-ias/node-boilerplate/README.md

     ```

+4. Fill the required fields as requested in the terminal until the request is created.

-4. When you have the certificate request create the ssl certificate:
+5. When you have the certificate request create the ssl certificate:

     ```
     sudo openssl x509 -req -days 365 -in request.csr -signkey host.key -out server.crt
     ```

-5. Fill the required fields as requested in the terminal until the certificate is created.

 6. To enable https in node, make sure the following lines are included in app.js: